ppy/osu-wiki/news/2018-12-27-the-qat-gazette-december-2018.md

 Contributing to the Gazette as both a writer and editor over the past two years has been a great pleasure, and I will sorely miss being able to communicate with you all as we share occasions both exciting and intriguing, happy and sad.
 I have loved watching on as osu! and its community has continued to grow, evolve, and achieve truly great things together over my time here, and I sincerely hope that 2019 brings more of the same!

-To all a Merry Christmas, and a Happy New Year!
+I hope you all had a very Merry Christmas, and wishing the best for a Happy New Year!

 –JBHyperion